marcstreeter/marcstreeterdev-manifests/README.md

 The intention is that as these templates are updated here, a github action will proactively update the dependent services.

 - [FastAPI] - Python web framework
-- [React] - Frontend framework ready for github pages (still in process)
+- [React] - Frontend framework ready for github pages
 - _coming_ Argo Worker
 _ _coming_ Google Cloud Function